Create an APT repository on CentOS

 Preparing gpg keys

-Keep in mind generating new keys can require some time for entropy generation.
+Generating new keys can require some time for entropy generation. as root, no sudo!

 Installing required packages